 In order to qualify for the priority entitlement, members of the CAF who are released for medical reasons attributable to service have five years within which they must be certified by a competent authority as being ready to return to work.
-In accordance with PSER 8, once certified, they must request that their priority entitlement be activated.
+In accordance with PSER, section 8, once certified, they must request that their priority entitlement be activated.

 1.6 Competent Authority

 The competent authority referred to in PSER 8 who must certify that the former member is ready to work is a health care provider, normally the treating physician.
 Depending on the situation, the competent authority could also be an ergonomic specialist, a psychologist, physiotherapist or any other specialist who, for the case at hand, could reasonably be considered to be a “competent authority”.

 The certification of fitness to return to work must be provided by a person who has examined or treated the former member and can provide a diagnosis of their readiness to return to work and of any employment limitations or accommodation requirements.
 A clear description of any employment limitations will aid in identifying appropriate employment opportunities and ensure employer awareness of any required accommodation.